api-platform/docs/core/operations.md

 It'll be automatically set to `$resources_$subresource(s)_get_subresource`.
 To find the correct operation name you may use `bin/console debug:router`.

+### Control the depth of subresources

-Add to that, you can control depth of subresources with the parameter `maxDepth`.
-For example, if `Answer` entity also have subresource such as `comments`, you would like to not generate the route `api/questions/{id}/answers/{id}/comments`.
+You can control depth of subresources with the parameter `maxDepth`.
+For example, if `Answer` entity also have subresource such as `comments`and you don't want the route `api/questions/{id}/answers/{id}/comments` to be generated.
 You can do this by adding the parameter maxDepth in ApiSubresource annotation or yml/xml file configuration.

 ```php
 <?php